-U Matter, We Care: If you or a friend is in distress, please contact umatter@ufl.edu or 352 392-1575 so that a team member can reach out to the student.
+U Matter, We Care: If you or someone you know is in distress, please contact umatter@ufl.edu, 352-392-1575, or visit U Matter, We Care website to refer or report a concern and a team member will reach out to the student in distress.

-Counseling and Wellness Center: Visit the Counseling and Wellness Center website (https://counseling.ufl.edu/about/) or call 352-392-1575 for information on crisis services as well as non-crisis services.
-Urgent services are also available 24/7 at 352-392-1575 and crisis counselors are available to see walk-in clients (no appointment necessary) 9am-4pm at the office in 401 Peabody Hall.
+Counseling and Wellness Center: Visit the Counseling and Wellness Center website or call 352-392-1575 for information on crisis services as well as non-crisis services.